Team-RTG/Realistic-Terrain-Generation/README.md

 # How to report an issue
 You may report issues in this thread, but please use spoiler tags or [pastebin](http://pastebin.com/) for crash reports, and - if possible - please describe what you were doing immediately before the crash.
 The more information you provide, the easier it will be to resolve the issue.

-# How to contribute
-If you would like to contribute to this project, please take a look through the [Milestones](https://github.com/Team-RTG/Realistic-Terrain-Generation/milestones) in the [Issues section](https://github.com/Team-RTG/Realistic-Terrain-Generation/issues) on GitHub to see if there's anything you can help with, then comment on the issue to express your interest and explain what you'd like to do.
-Alternatively, you can create a new issue explaining how you'd like to help.
-Please note, however, that this project has a roadmap (see above), so all contributions should help to further the project down that road.

-# IRC Web Chat
-Got a question or suggestion that just can't wait?
-Come join us on the official [#TeamRTG channel](http://webchat.freenode.net/?channels=#TeamRTG) on IRC!

 # Mod Packs
 You may use RTG in your public or private mod pack as long the following conditions are met: